pathwaycom/llm-app/templates/document_indexing/README.md

 # Realtime Document Indexing: Vector Store with always-up-to-date knowledge

-This is a basic service for a real-time document indexing pipeline powered by [Pathway](https://github.com/pathwaycom/pathway).
+This is a basic service for a real-time document indexing pipeline powered by [Pathway Live Data Framework](https://github.com/pathwaycom/pathway).

 The capabilities of the pipeline include: